Found in 30 Collections and/or Records:

-The Benjamin Baldwin Papers, filling seventeen boxes and spanning the period 1956 to 1984, are arranged in two subseries: correspondence and teaching files.
-These are Baldwin's personal papers, documenting his career as a teacher at Northwestern.
-Records relating to his involvement in the journalism section of the National High School Institute as well as the administrative records of the Medill School's Editorial Department have been separated and treated as distinct series.
+The Benjamin Baldwin Papers, spanning the period 1956 to 1984, are arranged in two subseries: correspondence, and teaching files.
+These are Baldwin's personal papers, documenting his career as a teacher at Northwestern University.
+Records relating to his involvement in the journalism section of the National High School Institute as well as the administrative records of the Medill School's Editorial Department have been separated and treated as distinct collections.

-Joseph Carl Blade took a Bachelor of Science degree in Journalism in 1955 and a Master of Science degree in Journalism in 1956, both from Northwestern.
-Blade's studies at the University are documented by extensive course and lecture notes, syllabi, bibliographies, examinations, research papers, and other curricular materials.
+Joseph Carl Blade received the bachelor of Science degree in Journalism in 1955 and the Master of Science degree in Journalism in 1956, both from Northwestern University.
+Blade's studies at Northwestern are documented in his papers by extensive course and lecture notes, syllabi, bibliographies, examinations, research papers, and other curricular materials.

 This collection contains the papers of Frank Hughes (1908-1972) during his 29-year tenure at the Chicago Tribune (1942-1971).

 Rance Crain attended Northwestern University from 1958-1960, graduating with a degree in Journalism from Medill.
 He was President of his family-owned publication company, Crain Communications, and served as editor-in-chief of Advertising Age and several other publications.
 The Papers include his columns for those publications as well as his notes and research, and span the period 1956-2015.